xapple/crest4/README.md

   --search_db DATABASE, -d DATABASE
                         The database used for the sequence similarity search.
-                        Either `silvamod138` or `silvamod128`.
+                        Either `silvamod138`, `silvamod128` or 'bold'.
 No other values are currently supported.
 By default `silvamod138`.
                         Optionally the user can provide his own custom database by specifying the full path to a directory containing all required files under `search_db`.
 See README.